2 June Movement: Bombings, kidnappings, and other violent acts

 Aside from the kidnapping of Peter Lorenz, the group is known for many other attacks.
 The 2 June Movement predominantly used firearms when carrying out their attacks, but also used explosive devices.

 On 4 December 1971 during a massive search throughout the city of West Berlin following the discovery of a Red Army Faction safe house, three members of the 2 June Movement got into a shootout with a plainclothes policeman.
-George von Rauch was killed, while Michael Baumann and another guerrilla managed to escape.
+Georg von Rauch was killed, while Michael Baumann and another guerrilla managed to escape.
 Before this confrontation they had carried out an assault on Technische Universität Berlin a month prior.

 On 2 February 1972, the 2 June Movement declared responsibility for a bombing at the Deutsch-Britischer Yacht Club in West Berlin.
 The attack, which killed the German club boatman, was later found out to be an act of assistance for the Irish Republican Army.
 During the trial, which took place in February 1974, 2 June Movement and other militants started a riot at the court's exterior.

 On 2 March 1972 Thomas Weisbecker was killed in Augsburg, Germany during a shootout with two Munich policeman.

 On the fifth anniversary of Benno Ohnesorg's death, a bomb exploded in West Berlin.
 To this day, no group has taken responsibility for the bombing, although it was inferred that attack was the action of 2 June Movement.

 In West Berlin on 27 July 1973, the 2 June Movement stole 200,000 Deutsch Marks from a local bank.

 In mid-1974, 2 June Movement member Ulrich Schmücker was shot to death by others in the organization.
 Although it is not clear what the rationale was for the shooting, Schmücker was believed to be an informant.
 The opposing argument was that the murder was an accident.

 After Red Army Faction member Holger Meins died of starvation in prison in 1974, the 2 June Movement attempted a kidnapping of Superior Court Justice Günter von Drenkmann, who was killed in the process.